Financial Education for Securities, Banking, & Insurance Professionals.

 As of October 1, 2007, the College will provide a student's personal information to the following entities:

-- CFP® Board of Standards: For the purpose of facilitating student registration for the CFP® Certification Examination, The College will send to the CFP® Board a monthly report listing American College students who have successfully completed The College's CFP® Certification Curriculum during the previous month.
-The report will include student name, address, last four digits of student's social security number and date of completion.
+- CFP® Board of Standards: For the purpose of facilitating student registration for the CFP® Certification Examination, The Registrar's Office will send to the CFP® Board a weekly report listing American College students who have successfully completed The College's CFP® Certification Curriculum during the previous month.
+The report will include student name, e-mail address, last four digits of student's social security number and date of completion.

 - Current Employers: The College will report grades and other student personal information requested by the student's current employer of record.